mnavarrocarter/mnavarro.dev/content/posts/yubikey-your-life.md

 #### Creating the Sub Keys

-Now that we have our master key, we will create 3 subkeys for each Yubikey you own.
-Each key will have a special use for encryption, signing and authenticating.
+Now that we have our master key, we will create 3 subkeys.
+These subkeys will be stored in our Yubikeys and then we will completely remove them from your machine, along with the master key.
+Each subkey will have a distinct capability.

 - create sub keys
 - add more identities
 - export your master
 - export your public

+### Backing Up

 ### Move the keys to the Yubikey